 You may find this a little suspicious as I consider Maurauder by Interpol the best album of the year, but this video clip is simply amazing.
 Starring Kristen Dunst and Finn Wittrock, the video is some kind of short-film narrating a night of a couple who goes to a bar and reality seem to fade away while the girl starts to seduce everyone around her.
 Also featuring the band in between shots, “If You Really Love Nothing” is hypnotizing to watch.

 “Sway” by Tove Styrke.
 Directed by Joanna Nordahl.

 With an amazing album featuring only 8 songs, “Sway” by Tove Styrke is an amazing single with a supernaturalistic video of two skater friends hanging out on the streets of London.
 More than an amazing cinematography and direction, the video has a little touching twist at the end that makes even more special.
 Make sure to check it out!

 “Love S.O.S (WWW)” by Justice.
 Directed by Édouard Salier.

 Being a video that literally just came out from Justice’s remix album version of Woman, “Love S.O.S (WWW)” is an amazing and controversial video about a dancer.
 The outcome of this video explores themes such as beauty, queerness, violence and homophobia.
 Take a look and take your own conclusions.

 “Hunger” by Florence and the Machine.
 Directed by AG Rojas.

 I must say I was a little disappointed with Florence + the Machine’s new album, High On Hope.
-It’s not bad but comparing to How Big How Blue How Beautiful, it leaves a lot to desire.
-One way or the other, Florence doesn’t let us down when it comes to make outstanding video clips and Hunger is no exception.
+It’s not bad but compared to How Big How Blue How Beautiful, it leaves a lot to desire.
+One way or the other, Florence doesn’t let us down when it comes to making outstanding video clips and Hunger is no exception.

 “Still Feel” by Half Alive.
 Directed by Joshua Taylor.